sansin5982/Mendelian-Randomization/chapters/Mendelian-Randomization.md

 **Mendelian Randomization (MR)** is an analytical approach that leverages genetic variants as **instrumental variables** to **infer causal relationship between exposure (e.g., lifestyle factor or biomarker) and an outcome (e.g., disease risk)**.
-If there is a cusal relationship between two variables it also **estimate magnitude of causal effect**.
-MR is based on the principle that genetic variants are randomlly allocated at conception and are thus **less likely to influenced by confounding factors** or **reverse causation**, which are common issues in observationals studies.
+If there is a causal relationship between two variables it also **estimate magnitude of causal effect**.
+MR is based on the principle that genetic variants are randomly allocated at conception and are thus **less likely to influenced by confounding factors** or **reverse causation**, which are common issues in observational studies.

 <img src="Figures/reverse causation.jpg" alt="Figure 1: Reverse Causation"  />
 <p class="caption">